Molly Ringwald: Career

 In 2000, Ringwald appeared in the ensemble restaurant-themed film In the Weeds, and in 2001 she had a cameo in the commercially successful Not Another Teen Movie that earned her an MTV Movie Award nomination.
 In theater, she wore a "Green, Green Dress" as Susan in Jonathan Larson's Off-Broadway musical tick, tick...
 BOOM!, and headlined as Sally Bowles in Broadway's long-running revival of Cabaret from 2001 to 2002.
 In 2003, Ringwald appeared in Enchanted April on Broadway.

 In 2004, she starred in the play Modern Orthodox on Broadway, opposite Jason Biggs and Craig Bierko.
 In 2006 she starred in the television film The Wives He Forgot, and that fall and winter starred as Charity Hope Valentine in the national tour of the Broadway revival of the musical Sweet Charity.
 She also played a supporting role as Molly McIntire's mother Helen in Molly: An American Girl on the Home Front.
 Ringwald starred in the ABC Family network's series The Secret Life of the American Teenager, which ran for five seasons and 121 episodes between 2008 and 2013.
-She played Anne Juergens, the protagonist's mother.

 Ringwald played Madame Frechette in the 2014 Lifetime Christmas film Wishin' and Hopin' and Aunt Bailey in the 2015 film Jem and the Holograms.
 In 2016, she was cast as Amy in the crime-drama film King Cobra.
 Ringwald had a recurring role as main character Archie Andrews's mother Mary Andrews on The CW television series Riverdale.
 After initially only appearing as a guest, Ringwald took a more prominent role in the series following the death of Luke Perry who played Archie's father.